aijazakhtar/100-Days-100-Projects-IoT-and-Embedded-Systems-Challenge/Daily_log.md

 ### Breadboard Wiring Instructions

-1. **Digital Input Pin**: Connect the tact switch to digital pin 12 and GND, connect 10K ohm resister between %v and digital pin 12.
+1. **Digital Input Pin**: Connect the tact switch to digital pin 12 and GND, connect 10K ohm resister between 5V and digital pin 12.
 2. **Digital Output Pins**:
    - Connect the anode (long leg) of White LED to pin 2 and cathode (short leg) to GND via a 220-ohm resistor.
    - Connect the anode (long leg) of Yellow LED to pin 3 and cathode (short leg) to GND via a 220-ohm resistor.